"We Studied Our Way Out of the Seventh-day Adventist Church"

 Just as ancient kings sealed objects to make them unchangeable, the King of the Universe sealed Jesus Christ so that evil could not destroy, change, or alter who He was.
 How was Jesus sealed?
 John wrote of Jesus....

-Paul repeatedly talk about the Holy Spirit's presence being the seal of Christianity:
+Paul repeatedly talks about the Holy Spirit's presence being the seal of Christianity:

-2Cr 1:22 - Who hath also sealed us, and given the earnest of the Spirit in our hearts.
+Who hath also sealed us, and given the earnest of the Spirit in our hearts (2 Cor.
+1:22).

-Eph 1:13 - In whom ye also [trusted], after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise.
+In whom ye also [trusted], after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise (Eph.
+1:13).

-Eph 4:30 - And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
+And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption (Eph.
+4:30).

-Ephesians 4:30 make it abundantly clear that God seals us to keep us until the "day of redemption".
-The Holy Spirit is given to us so that evil can not destroy, alter, or change us.
+Ephesians 4:30 makes it abundantly clear that God seals Christians to keep them until the "day of redemption."
+The Holy Spirit is given to Christians so that evil cannot destroy, alter, or change them.

 Conclusion

 Consider this carefully.
 What is the best way to tell whether or not a person is a true Christian?
 Is it by what day they go to church on?
-Even Adventists will tell you that going to church on Saturday does not make someone a Christian.
+Even SDAs will tell you that going to church on Saturday does not make someone a Christian.
 There are some people who go to church on Saturday while they deny their Christian faith by their actions.
 Their hearts are filled with perversion, hatred, adultery, and idolatry.
 So what is the best way to tell if a person is a true Christian?
 By their spirit!
 If they have the Holy Spirit in their hearts, they will manifest the fruits of the Spirit in their lives: "love, joy, peace, long-suffering, gentleness, goodness, faith."
 These fruits of the indwelling Holy Spirit will be evident to all.
-These fruits are the true sign of a believer.
+How do you tell if a tree is an apple tree?
+What is the sign?
+It's recognized as an apple tree if the tree bears apples.
+Likewise, these fruits of the spirit are the true sign of a believer.
 The Sabbath is not the sign of a true Christian.
 It never has been.
 It never will be.

 QUESTION: Exodus 31:17 says the Sabbath is to be a sign forever.
 My SDA Pastor told me that is proof that the Sabbath is still a sign between God and His people today.
 Is that true?